Developing sylph - a look into bioinformatics tool development

 Part 1 - Initial motivation: let’s write a faster Mash (late 2022)

 The first paper I ever read in the field of bioinformatics was the Mash paper by Ondov et al. back in 2017 (during an undergraduate internship with Niranjan in Singapore).
-This ended up being an important inspiration for sylph.

 The Mash algorithm is simple but powerful.
 It has tremendously influenced how I feel bioinformatics tools should be: fast, easy to use, and accurate enough for generating biological hypotheses.